context-hub/docs/docs/advanced/development-steps.md

 }'
 ```

-These examples illustrate how to use Context Generator effectively at each stage of the development workflow.
+These examples illustrate how to use **CTX** effectively at each stage of the development workflow.
 The
 combination of inline ctx commands and clear instructions for AI assistants creates a powerful methodology for managing
 complex development tasks with appropriate context.